simon-ritchie/apysc/docstring_markdowns/apysc/_animation/animation_parallel.md

 **[Returns]**

 - `expression`: str
-  - An expression to be inserted into the complete event handler's head.
+  - An expression to insert into the complete event handler's head.

 ### `_make_animation_attr_exp` method docstring